golemparts/rppal/README.md

 and any number of bits per word other than 8.

-If your slave device requires SPI_LSB_FIRST, you can use the reverse_bits function instead to reverse the bit order in software by converting your write buffer before sending it to the slave device, and your read buffer after reading any incoming data.
+If your slave device requires SPI_LSB_FIRST, you can use the `reverse_bits` function instead to reverse the bit order in software.

 SPI_LOOP mode can be achieved by connecting the MOSI and MISO pins together.